sharmadhiraj/wit-ai-api-tester/README.md

 #### Easily test [wit.ai](https://wit.ai/) API request

 When I started exploring [wit.ai](https://wit.ai/), first problem i encountered was testing of request.
-Everytime for new request i need to create curl request from Settings tab & then hit that curl request from console.
+For each new request i need to create curl request from Settings tab & then hit that curl request from console.
 To overcome this I have created simple HTML/JavaScript app with which you can easily test your requests.

 ### Setup Guide